Akasha Gloria Hull: Black women's studies, feminism, and African-American studies

-Poetry, nonfiction, and fictional works
+Poetry, non-fiction, and fictional works

 Akasha Hull's poetry was first published in Women: A Journal of Liberation in the 1970s.
-Since then her poems have been featured in such collections as Flatfooted Truths, Life Prayers, Sisterfire, In Search of Color Everywhere, Daughters of Africa, Erotique Noire, Callaloo, and Shout Out: Women of Color Respond to Violence.
+Since then, her poems have been featured in such publications and collections as Flat-footed Truths: Telling Black Women's Lives (1998, edited by Patricia Bell-Scott and Juanita Johnson-Bailey), Life Prayers, Sisterfire: Black womanist fiction and poetry (1994, edited by Charlotte Watson Sherman), In Search of Color Everywhere (1994, edited by E. Ethelbert Miller), Daughters of Africa (1992, edited by Margaret Busby), Erotique Noire/Black Erotica (1992, edited by Miriam DeCosta-Willis, Reginald Martin and Roseann P. Bell), Callaloo, and Shout Out: Women of Color Respond to Violence (2007, edited by María Ochoa and Barbara K. Ige).

-Ntozake Shange called Hull's book Healing Heart: Poems (published by Kitchen Table: Women of Color Press) “the voice of a free, fiercesome, sensual and vivid woman of color," while the esteemed critic Stephen E. Henderson applauded it as “a total delight."
+Ntozake Shange called Hull's book Healing Heart: Poems 1973–1988 (published by Kitchen Table: Women of Color Press) “the voice of a free, fiercesome, sensual and vivid woman of color," while the literary critic Stephen E. Henderson applauded it as "a total delight".

-In her book Soul Talk: The New Spirituality of African-American Women, Hull examines the burgeoning of metaphysical and “New Age” modalities after 1980, and states that politics, spirituality, and creativity are being united into a revolutionary new paradigm.
-Nobel Prize Laureate Toni Morrison and literary activist E. Ethelbert Miller endorsed it, while Publishers Weekly praised it as "powerful, practical and nourishing gumbo ... of the heart and spirit."
+In her 2001 book, Soul Talk: The New Spirituality of African-American Women, Hull examines the burgeoning of metaphysical and "New Age" modalities after 1980, and states that politics, spirituality, and creativity are being united into a revolutionary new paradigm.
+Nobel Prize Laureate Toni Morrison and literary activist E. Ethelbert Miller endorsed it, while Publishers Weekly praised it as "powerful, practical and nourishing gumbo ... of the heart and spirit".